PremkumarManoharan/research.ai/readme.md

 We are looking for feature requests and feedback let us!

-you can contact contributos of the project at:
+you can contact contributors of the project at:

 ## The Team